awtGerry/engine/README.md

 # Computer graphics
 Rust using opengl for computer graphics.

-This repo is for my classes only, but if you came here and have any question i'm happy to answered it! :).

 # Projects
 The "big" projects has it's own bin, while the things i do in class or for testing are inside the examples folder, either way i run